 from the constant battling between her parents – something which was becoming more pronounced

-trip to England would be canceled.
+trip to England could be canceled.
 Emily was deeply disheartened and perplexed.
 As a child she was

 not entitled to any knowledge of the rationale behind her parent’s conflicts.
 All she knew was there

-was an immense unhappiness at their home in the States.
-All of this malaise Emily felt within her soul
+was an immense unhappiness in their home in the States.
+Emily intensely felt this malaise within her soul

-seemed to dissipate as soon as she arrived at her Aunt’s Inn and especially when she entered the
+but it all seemed to dissipate as soon as she arrived at her Aunt’s Inn – and especially when she entered the

 garden.
 Just one hug and one smile from Aunt Lil and all the unpleasantness at home subsided.